 The Lake Michigan Car Ferry Company operates former C&O car ferry S.S.
 Badger between Ludington, MI and Manitowoc, WI during the summer months, carrying passengers and their automobiles.
 Also in the LMC fleet, but not currently operable is the Badger's sister ship, the S.S.
 Spartan.
 LMC's freight-carrying subsidiary owns the barge PM 41, which was formerly the S.S.
 City of Midland, the last car ferry purchased by the PM.
 In recent years, the ex-Ann Arbor Railroad car ferry Arthur K. Atkinson has been anchored with the former C&O boats in Pere Marquette Lake.

 Marquette Rail operates all but a few miles of what remains of the PM's old Petoskey Division, operating lines from Grand Rapids to Ludington and Manistee via Baldwin.
+Now a Genessee & Wyoming property.

 Michigan-Protoype Decals by Fritz Milhaupt

 HO, N and O scale decals for the Pere Marquette and related Michigan railroads.
+Closing down on May 30, 2020.

 The Michigan Railroads Web Site